kapilsharma/KAPsQuicks/Python/Docs/04Loop_Decision.md

 ## For loop

 For in python is not like for in C, PHP, JS, Java.
-It is more like `for in` on JS
+It is more like `for in` of JavaScript

 > We can use break, continue and pass as in while loop